 You'll also need to show evidence of your expenses and operating costs - the more information you provide, the better the lender can understand your financial situation and feel confident lending to you.

-Find out more: Improving your mortgage chances - learn how to boost your odds of success
+- Find out more: improving your mortgage chances

 How mortgage affordability is assessed for a limited company